UnclassedPenguin/bible/README.md

 - [ ] Need to find any more error handling that needs to be done
 - [ ] Need to update help usage (-h flag) to add info about how to use single shot mode
 - [ ] Comment out test function
+- [ ] Add f.PrintInteractiveHelp function to print help usage when "?" entered at interactive prompt.

 ## Finished:
 - [x] Add a way to list all books